 The Witcher 3 drops players into the boots of Geralt of Rivia, a gruff monster bounty hunter on a mission to track down his companions and prepare for a battle against the Wild Hunt — a troop of wraiths on undead horses hell-bent on enslaving the human race.
 To make a bit of coin while exploring the world, Geralt can pick up bounties to take out less world-ending creatures, hunting down werewolves, griffins, ghouls, and other deadly foes terrorizing the common-folk.

-With an arsenal of weapons, a growing collection of abilities and magic, and a trusted steed named Roach, this game offers an estimated 100-plus hours of gameplay with all side quests included.
+With an arsenal of weapons, a growing collection of abilities and magic, and a trusted steed named Roach,offers an estimated 100-plus hours of gameplay with all side quests included.
 Whether you’re jumping into the Witcher universe after binging the Netflix series or have played previous installments in the franchise, it’s a stunning fantasy adventure that will draw you in from the jump.

 Read our full The Witcher 3: Wild Hunt review